 If you're looking for a simple and easy breakfast that's as spooky as it is festive, look no further.
 With just 2 ingredients and a few minutes of effort, you can have a delicious breakfast that ignites a fright at the table.

-While we don't eat canned cinnamon rolls often, they are almost always finding their way into our shopping carts (especially is I shop with my husband and kids).
+While we don't eat canned cinnamon rolls often, they are almost always finding their way into our shopping carts.
 We like to keep them on hand for busy weekends or turn them into something creative like these zombie guts cinnamon rolls.

-While my daughter says these edible guts look more like zombie brains, I think it can easily go either way depending on how you position the rolls in your pan so whether you're looking forward to eating intestines or brains, go for it!
-You'll have a blast!
+- They can be presented as brains instead of guts.
+While my daughter says these edible guts look more like zombies' brains, I think it can easily go either way depending on how you position the rolls in your pan, so whether you're looking forward to eating intestines or brains, go for it!

 While I have no doubt that you have your own favorite brand or type of canned cinnamon rolls there is something that is important to note.
 Don't use Pillsbury unless you know that they unroll.

 They will!
-Just bake them at the specified time and temperautre on the pacakge and follow along with the steps to make them look spooky!
+Just bake them at the specified time and temperature on the package and follow along with the steps to make them look spooky!

 The blue will add a better hue to the icing to make it slightly more realistic.
 I always think of intestines as being more purple in color thanks to the blues and reds in our body, if desired you just keep it red, but without the blue, the red will be very vibrant- like Santa's red suit.

 Shaping the dough into a winding, irregular pattern resembling intestines is part of the fun.
 There's no right or wrong way, and you can get creative with the design.

 If you tried these 2 Ingredient Cinnamon Roll Intestines, please leave a ⭐️ star rating and share your feedback in the 📝 comments section below.
 I would truly appreciate it!